PubMatic (PUBM)

 Powering billions of daily ad impressions across the open internet, PubMatic (NASDAQ:PUBM) operates a technology platform that helps publishers maximize revenue from their digital advertising inventory while giving advertisers more control and transparency.

-• Estimated sales decline of 6.8% for the next 12 months implies a challenging demand environment
+- Projected sales decline of 6.8% for the next 12 months points to a tough demand environment ahead

 Why There Are Better Opportunities Than PubMatic